ManuelRausch/StatConfR/paper.md

 - the independent truncated Gaussian model [@rausch_measures_2023] based on the model specification used for the original meta-d$^\prime$/d$^\prime$ method [@Maniscalco2012; @Maniscalco2014], and
 - the independent truncated Gaussian model based on the model specification of Hmetad [@Fleming2017a].
+Bayesian model selection on the group level is performed using a fixed effects model (i.e. assuming that data from each subject was caused by the same generative model) and a and a Dirichelet random-effects model (which assumes that different generative models may cause the data from different subjects), as proposed by @Rigoux2014 and @daunizeau_vba_2014.

 In addition, the `statConfR` package provides functions for estimating different kinds of measures of metacognition:
 - meta-d$^\prime$/d$^\prime$, the most widely-used measure of metacognitive efficiency, allowing both @Maniscalco2012's and @Fleming2017a's model specification,